dennispr/WorkToDo/README.md

 # VO Samples
 * start recruiting *this week*
 * Spanish - use AI
-* vo call post secsndo week of April need word count
-* cast by end of April
+* waiting for scout vo
+* next vo actors

 # !PBS Kids
-* pitch game 2. send new meeting
+* new meeting with David
+* plantahop pitch worked, might be 2 or 3
 * talk with Charlie about new game design game and glitch game
-* placeholder for docs HERE

 # Field day
 * pitch to PBS kids